Nercury/egli-rs/README.md

 let surface = display.create_window_surface(config, native_window)
                      .expect("failed to create surface");

-// at the end of scope the surface will be droped
+// at the end of scope the surface will be dropped
-// and then the display will be droped
+// and then the display will be dropped

 // the resources will be freed in this exact order
 ```